gluware/gluware-rest-api-demo/README.md

 This file and gluware_device_rest_api_client.py must be in the same directory or in sys.path
 Usage: python GluwareDeviceAPIDemo

-This demo uses a set of basic text menus to demonstrate various calls to the Gluware Device REST API There are 3 primary submenus: Connection Info, Organizations, and Devices
+This demo uses a set of basic text menus to demonstrate various calls to the Gluware Device REST API.
+There are 3 primary submenus: Connection Info, Organizations, and Devices.

-NOTE: Connection information must be supplied in order to use any of the Organization or Device calls
+NOTE: Connection information must be supplied in order to use any of the Organization or Device calls.

 Required Connection Info: Gluware Control username and password and the Gluware Control hostname or IP.